TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Defined for completness, Nest types are just strings.
+Defined for completeness, Nest `Type` objects are just strings.

 ---